Teyu11/virtual-touch-screen-Kinect/README.md

 The mp3 file called can be replaced by any other audio file and the name of the track can be modified in the code.

-This code was written using the Processing IDE and it was developed using Kinect V1.
+This code was written in Java using the Processing IDE and it was developed for Kinect V1.